 - Riding Mower & Zero Turn

 Use WD40 or an equivalent lubricant to us on cables and seat hinges.
-Grease the steering and deck before putting it away.
+Grease the steering and deck before putting the mower away.

 Routine Maintenance on Your Mower